hyunsule3/cs-135-ML/README.md

-🎬 MovieLens Data Analysis: Predicting Ratings and Understanding Preferences Welcome!
-This project explores the MovieLens dataset with the goal of building predictive models for user ratings and uncovering hidden patterns in movie preferences.
+## 🎥 MovieLens Data Analysis: Predicting Ratings and Understanding Preferences

+Welcome!
+This project explores the [MovieLens dataset](https://grouplens.org/datasets/movielens/) with the goal of building predictive models for user ratings and uncovering hidden trends in movie preferences.
 By combining statistical insights with advanced machine learning techniques, this analysis provides a robust approach to recommendation systems and predictive modeling.

+---

-🔍 Project Overview
+### 🔍 Project Overview

 The main focus of this analysis is to:

-Predict user ratings accurately using both linear and non-linear models.

-Tackle real-world challenges like the cold start problem.

-Understand how movie ratings evolve over time.

-Evaluate how different modeling techniques perform under various preprocessing strategies.

-✨ Key Insights
-📅 Temporal Trends Matter: Ratings change significantly across decades.
-Incorporating temporal features (like release year) helped capture evolving viewer preferences.

-📊 Distribution Adjustments: Aligning the test set's rating distribution with the training set led to improved accuracy and reduced bias.

-🧠 Factorization Machines: FM models captured complex feature interactions, significantly boosting predictive performance.

-👥 K-Nearest Neighbors: KNN helped address the cold start problem by making predictions based on user/movie similarity.

-📈 Isotonic Regression: This technique modeled non-linear patterns in yearly rating trends with surprising flexibility.

-🧰 Techniques & Tools
-Python (Pandas, NumPy, Scikit-learn, LightFM, Surprise)

-Factorization Machines (via lightfm)

-KNN-based collaborative filtering

-Isotonic regression for trend fitting

-Custom feature engineering (temporal bins, user/movie encoding, etc.)

-🧠 What I Learned
-This project sharpened my understanding of recommender systems, especially:

-The importance of feature engineering in enhancing model performance.

-How to handle data imbalance and bias.

-Practical strategies for cold start mitigation.

-The real-world value of combining classic statistical techniques with modern machine learning models.

-🚀 Try It Out
-You can explore the full analysis in the MovieLens_Analysis.ipynb notebook.
-Each step is well-commented and modular for easy replication or extension.
+- Predict user ratings using both linear and non-linear models.
+- Tackle real-world challenges like the cold start problem.
+- Understand how movie ratings evolve over time.
+- Evaluate how different modeling techniques perform under various preprocessing strategies.

+---

+### ✨ Key Insights

+- 📆 **Temporal Trends Matter**
+  Ratings change significantly across decades.
+Incorporating temporal features such as release year helped capture evolving viewer preferences.

+- 🎯 **Distribution Adjustments**
+  Aligning the test set’s rating distribution with the training set led to improved accuracy and reduced bias.

+- 📚 **Factorization Machines (FM)**
+  FM models captured complex feature interactions and outperformed traditional matrix factorization techniques.

+- 👥 **K-Nearest Neighbors (KNN)**
+  Used to mitigate the cold start problem, KNN-based models leveraged user/item similarity to generate better recommendations for new users and movies.

+- 📈 **Isotonic Regression**
+  This technique provided a flexible, non-linear fit for capturing yearly variations in rating trends.

+---

+### 🧰 Tools & Techniques

+- **Languages**: Python
+- **Libraries**: Pandas, NumPy, Scikit-learn, Surprise, LightFM
+- **Models Used**:
+  - Linear Regression
+  - K-Nearest Neighbors
+  - Factorization Machines
+  - Isotonic Regression

+- **Techniques**:
+  - Temporal feature engineering
+  - Cold start problem handling
+  - Rating distribution normalization
+  - RMSE and MAE evaluation

+---

+### 📁 Repository Structure

+├── py/ # Scripts for collaborative filtering and vector processing │ ├── CollabFilterOneVectorPerItem.py │ └── read_svd_vectors.py ├── Movie Recommendation Project.ipynb # Main notebook with full analysis ├── .gitignore ├── README.md

+---

+### 📫 Author

+**HyunSu (John) Lee**
+Graduate Student in Data Science

+---

+> This project was completed as part of a graduate-level data science course and demonstrates end-to-end recommendation system development—from feature engineering to model evaluation.